volkamerlab/volkamerlab_org/content/positions/_index.md

 Please write an email including the Volkamer Lab member you would like to work with and CC Paula (paula.kramer[at]cs.uni-saarland.de) and Floriane (floriane.odje[at]uni-saarland.de), or our admin (stefanie.wessinger[at]uni-saarland.de).

-**Important:** Do not use volkamer@cs.uni-saarland.de for Master’s/Bachelor’s HiWi position applications and inquiries.
+**Important:** Do not use volkamer[at]cs.uni-saarland.de for Master’s/Bachelor’s/HiWi position applications and inquiries, we are collecting the information centrally.
+Also note that we are often overbooked with supervisions, thus, make sure that you approach us in advance, so we have time to consider your application in out planning.

 | Volkamer Lab Member                   | Field                                                                                             | Site       |
 |--------------------------------------|--------------------------------------------------------------------------------------------------|------------|